raresteak/python-file-encryption/README.md

 This is an educational script written in Python to demonstrate encrypting and decrypting files in a directory, acting like ransomware.

+The locker.py script performs two operations in the current working directory only (does not recurse sub-directories):

+1. encryptes each file's contents

+2. adds a second file extension, .encrypted.

+The unlocker.py script restores the files to their unencrypted form.

 # Usage